X-NPC/alx_html_css/Flexbox/README.md

-Hey there
+Hey there,

-This is for an alx flexbox project :)
+This is a readme for alx flexbox project.